- Article I

 Section 1.
 Regular Meeting.

 A meeting of the Board may be held monthly at such time and place as the Board may provide by resolution.
+Occasional changes of date, time, or place of meetings of the Board may be made by the Chairperson upon written notice thereof to the Directors and publication on the Corporation's website and the outdoor message board at the operations and maintenance center in Miller.
+Announcement of a change in date, time, or place made at a previous meeting at which the announcement was made.
 Public notice of meetings of the Board shall be given in the manner required by applicable law.

 Section 2.
 Special Meeting.